ThorstenRhau/Iosevka/README.md

 npm install
 ```

-Copy or link the **_private-build-plans.toml_** file to the git repo root
+Copy or link the **_private-build-plans.toml_** file from this repository to the
-directory.
+git repo root directory.
 When you have done that you can build the Iosevka font.
-Please note
-that in the example below I use 6 build processes.
-These consume about 1GB or
+Please note that in the example below I use 6 build processes.
+These consume
-RAM and 1 CPU core each.
+about 1GB or RAM and 1 CPU core each.

 ```sh
 npm run build -- ttf::IosevkaCustom --jCmd=6